Emily Is Away Too: Reception

 The game received "generally favorable reviews" according to the review aggregator website Metacritic, where it garnered a rating of 81/100 based on 4 professional critics.

-Destructoid said that while the game was “heartbreaking”, it “wasn’t perfect”.
+Destructoid said that while the game was "heartbreaking", it "wasn't perfect".

 Polygon ranked the game 26th on their list of the 50 best games of 2017.

 Sequel

-A third entry to the series, Emily is Away <3, was revealed by Kyle Seeley in March 2019 with a teaser video.
-The game's website was also updated to Emily is Away <3.
-In contrast to the use of the AOL Instant Messenger styled chat client in the previous installments, Emily is Away <3 primarily takes on the online social media website Facenook, a parody of Facebook.
+A third entry to the series, Emily Is Away <3, (Note: Stylized as Emily is Away <3 and emily is away <3) was revealed by Kyle Seeley in March 2019 with a teaser video.
+The game's website was also updated to Emily Is Away <3.
+In contrast to the use of the AOL Instant Messenger styled chat client in the previous installments, Emily Is Away <3 primarily takes on the online social media website Facenook, a parody of Facebook.
 The game takes place in 2008; around the same time Facebook was gaining massive popularity.
 A development update revealed more of the game's features, including the ability to write statuses, post on friend's walls, and get into poke wars.

 The game was released on 16 April 2021.